Home › Savings accounts › Easy access savings accounts

 The types of restrictions on easy access savings accounts will differ bank to bank.
 However, typical restrictions include limitations on withdrawals that stipulate how often you can take out funds, e.g. twice per calendar year, or that funds can only be transferred to a nominated savings account.
 For example, if you have an easy access savings account with one bank, you could choose your current account as the ‘nominated account’ to make any withdrawals and transfers easier.

 This will depend on the bank or financial provider, however typically to open an easy access savings account you must be at least 18 years old and a UK resident.
-However, some accounts may be available to children under 18 with a guardian as the account holder.
+Some accounts may be available to children under 18 with a guardian as the account holder.
 Whether you’re a student, over 50 or a pensioner, there are a variety of easy access savings accounts suited to your individual needs.
-Always ensure to check your specific providers requirements for eligibility criteria.
+Always check your specific provider's requirements for eligibility criteria.

 You don’t always need a large deposit to open an easy access savings account.
 While some of the top-rate, high yield savings accounts may require deposits of up to £1,000, there are many available that offer initial deposits from just £1.
 This makes them an accessible product for new savers who may not have a large upfront deposit to put away into their savings pot.